 Flaws you say? what could they be?
-Well fortunately for me, my arcane motherboard does not use one of those security risk UEFI BIOS, something that Diskcryptor does not support, so if you wish to deploy it on your system you will have to set your BIOS to Legacy and convert GPT to MBR
+Well fortunately for me, my arcane motherboard does not use one of those security risk UEFI BIOS, something that Diskcryptor does not support – UPDATE V1.2b3 does along with a few other improvements, so if you wish to deploy it on your system you will no longer have to set your BIOS to Legacy and convert GPT to MBR

 Now what algorithm, or algorithms you choose will depend on your level of need, machine speed, and general paranoia, i mean a cascade of all three would be wonderful and ensure that if any weakness is found in one it will not effect the others, however if you are running it on a shitty processor and with a 5400 rpm HDD that is about to die on you, then maybe that’s not the best option, but you get my drift.

 If you opt for only AES, and your processor supports hardware acceleration, then you could easily be pulling several GB/s, this benchmark for example is using my much mocked AMD FX-4100 CPU.
 Using only AES allows you the option of installing a highly optimized bootloader coded in nothing more than assembly.
 If you use any other algorithm of combo of such, then it will use its standard bootloader, this said any modern system that is capable of running even windows XP shouldn’t see this as an issue.
 As you can see, even using an AES-Twofish combo would still run pretty smoothly.